mdncs/travel-planning-app-BE/README.md

 The API is hosted on Heroku here: https://be-travel-planning-app.herokuapp.com/api

+The Front-End is built with React and React Native, and uses Expo as simulator for Android.
+The full FE repo can be found here: https://github.com/mdncs/TravelApp and can be initialised for Android from a code editor by running "npm run android" after cloning the repo locally.

 For more information on how to deploy and manage your apps on Heroku, their documentation is available here: https://devcenter.heroku.com/